-A Virtual Private Network (VPN) is an essential tool for protecting your online activity.
+A Virtual Private Network (VPN) is a useful tool for protecting your online activity.
 Figuring out which VPN to use and finding security among the snake oil can be a challenge.
 This guide will show you what to look for when shopping for a VPN.

-A Virtual Private Network (VPN) is no magic bullet for newsroom security or personal privacy, but it offers key security benefits to your workflow as a journalist, especially if any part of your day involves using Wi-Fi, visiting websites or sending emails.
+A Virtual Private Network (VPN) is no cure-all for newsroom security or personal privacy, but it offers key security benefits to your workflow as a journalist, especially if any part of your day involves using Wi-Fi, visiting websites or sending emails.

 When you visit a website you’re investigating, that website will discover and usually record the IP address from your visit.
 Similarly, some email systems may record the origin IP address you send an email from and include it with the email’s header metadata, possibly exposing your IP address to the recipient.
 Additionally, loading images embedded in an email message can broadcast your IP address to wherever the images are being loaded from.
 There’s other examples of how your IP address can fall into the wrong hands, and perhaps others yet discovered.
 Rather than tweaking the settings of an infinite variety of applications and hoping to never make a mistake, using a VPN can protect your devices from revealing your IP address from the rest of the internet, which would only see a VPN’s IP address and not the one for your home, office or favorite coffee shop.
 In addition to protecting your location, a VPN can protect your online activities from being recorded by the ISP that provides the internet connection you are using or anyone sitting next to you or in a nearby boat.

 There are as many VPN providers as there are stars in the sky, but not all VPNs are credible.
-Some VPNs might be “free” but otherwise may need to make money by recording any unencrypted internet activity and repackaging the data it can sell from that.
+Some might be “free” but otherwise may need to make money by recording their users' unencrypted internet activity and repackaging the data it can sell from that.
 “If you’re not paying for the product, you are the product” is a relevant axiom here.
-Even paid VPN services can potentially have other concerns though, both in their privacy policies and their technology.
+That's not to say paid VPNs are invulnerable from that risk when they become operated by companies with a history of questionable practices.
+Even paid VPN services can potentially have other concerns though, both in their privacy policies and their technology implementation.

 On the policy side of things, you’ll want to look for no-logging or low-logging guarantees, which will legally restrict a VPN from keeping records of your internet activity for longer than a given period of time—the less time it’s kept around, the better.
 Some of these logs may be anonymized in some way to keep some data for tracking usage metrics without tracking the users behind that usage, and although anonymizing logs can be a challenge to do well, it’s still better than not attempting to anonymize the logs.
 Just as with any buying decision however, reputation is established by a service’s users, so see what VPN users you know say about the VPN providers you’re considering, especially if those users have concerns similar to yours.

 Although popular in marketing copy, the country a VPN is located in might offer little or no protection.
 Aside from the vast complex of MLAT and other agreements between countries, law enforcement has a long history of international cooperation, whether they’re in the Five Eyes or any other set of eyes.
-“Based in Switzerland” will not save you.
-On the other end of the connection, the jurisdiction you’re using a VPN from may seem suspicious in countries where VPN usage is rare and or heavily restricted.
+“Based in Switzerland” will not save you from the very long, intercontinental arm of the law.
+On the other end of the connection, the jurisdiction you’re using a VPN from may seem suspicious in countries where VPN usage is rare or heavily restricted.

 Ultimately, a VPN is not a system designed for anonymity.
 Even VPN providers which provide semi-anonymous payment options and collect little customer data still see the IP address you are using to connect to their service and thus, where you are in the world.
 In many cases, this can be enough to narrow down your identity significantly.